Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 10 Conclusion

-It seems I cannot use tether to predict bitcoins qty transactions:
+It seems I cannot use on chain tether transactions to predict bitcoins quantity transactions:

 - Comparing two different blockchains has a lot of implications and constrain on the analysiblockchain
 - I would expect better results when comparing data from Exchanges